ecomfe/smarty4js/README.md

 ## what?

-- A Javascript template engin most like smarty
+- Javascript template engine
+- Support smarty template grammar
+- Used in nodejs
-- A more simple tool to write a template
+- Simple and powerful way to creat and render a template
-- A easy way to use

 ## why?

+- Powerful
-- Because don't want to have two or more template in your project.
+- Don't want to have two or more template in your project.
-- Because you are a lazy coder who don't want to write more template code.
-- Because deep love smarty -- :P
+- Deep love smarty

 ## when?

 - When your Synchronous template is Smarty ,and your ajax template will use the same template.
-- When you want write smarty template with JavaScript anywhere.
+- When you want to write smarty template with JavaScript anywhere.
-- When you want put a lot of logic in JavaScript template
+- When you want to put a lot of logic in JavaScript template
 - When you like smarty very much

 ## how?

+- single
 - with grunt
 - with gulp
 - with edp
-- with itself
-- with all subject
+- with all nodejs web subject

 ### useage